Genivia/ugrep/README.md

             only.
 Note that --exclude-fs mounts take priority over --include-fs mounts.
 This option may be repeated.

-These options control recursive searches across file systems.
-Mounted devices and symbolic links to files and directories located on mounted file systems may be included or excluded from recursive searches by specifying a mount point or a pathname of any directory on the file system to specify the file system.
+These options control recursive searches across file systems by comparing device numbers.
+Mounted devices and symbolic links to files and directories located on mounted file systems may be included or excluded from recursive searches by specifying a mount point or a pathname of any directory on the file system to specify the applicable file system.

-A list of mounted file systems is typically stored in `/etc/mtab`.
+Note that a list of mounted file systems is typically stored in `/etc/mtab`.

-To restrict recursive searches to the file system of the working directory only, without crossing into other file systems:
+To restrict recursive searches to the file system of the working directory only, without crossing into other file systems (similar to `find` option `-x`):

     ugrep -Rl --include-fs=. 'xyz'